 Where to send your panels

 During the shut-down due to COVID-19 , please keep your finished panels for the time being, but please email us (firstname.lastname@example.org) a good photo of each panel you make, together with a short text about it and your name and contact details.
-We will then be able to add panels to the gallery, and will contact you when it’s ok to send panels in to join the travelling collection.
+We will then be able to add panels to the gallery, and will contact you to tell you where to send your panel to join the travelling collection.
+This will change as the COVID situation évolues.

 If you are on Facebook, you might like to post and share a photo of your panel on Facebook too.